-The Company's By-laws include a majority voting requirement for the election of directors at uncontested meetings of shareholders to increase our Board's accountability to our shareholders.
+Our Bylaws include a majority voting requirement for the election of directors at uncontested meetings of shareholders to increase our Board's accountability to our shareholders.
 Under the Company's majority voting standard, a nominee for director in an uncontested election will be elected to the Board if the votes cast "for" such nominee's election exceed the votes cast "against" such nominee's election (disregarding abstentions and broker non-votes).
-Directors are elected by plurality vote in a contested election of directors (as defined in our By-laws).
-Our By-laws provide that a proposed nominee must deliver an irrevocable letter of resignation as a director, effective upon such person's failure to receive the required vote for reelection at the next meeting of shareholders at which such person faces reelection.
-To the extent that an irrevocable resignation has not been previously received by the Board from an incumbent director, in an election that is not a contested election, if any incumbent director nominated for reelection fails to receive a majority of the votes cast in an election, such director will promptly tender his or her resignation to the Board.
-An irrevocable resignation shall become effective on (1) that person not receiving a majority of the votes cast in an election that is not a contested election of directors, and (2) acceptance of that resignation by the Board in accordance with Section 2.2 of our By-laws.
-The Nominating and Corporate Governance Committee shall make a recommendation to the Board as to whether to accept or reject an incumbent director's resignation, or whether other action should be taken.
-The Board shall act on the resignation, taking into account the committee's recommendation, and publicly disclose its decision regarding the resignation and the rationale behind the decision within 90 days following certification of the election results.
-The Nominating and Corporate Governance Committee in making its recommendation and the Board in making its decision each may consider any factors and other information that they consider appropriate and relevant.
+Directors are elected by plurality vote in a contested election of directors (as defined in our Bylaws).

+Our Bylaws provide that each incumbent director must deliver an irrevocable letter of resignation as a director, effective upon his or her failure to receive the required vote for reelection.
+To the extent that an irrevocable resignation has not been previously received by the Board from an incumbent director, in an uncontested election, such director will promptly tender his or her resignation to the Board upon failure to receive a majority of votes cast with respect to his or her election.
+Based on a recommendation by the Nominating and Corporate Governance Committee, the Board shall act on the resignation, taking into account the committee's recommendation, and publicly disclose its decision regarding the resignation and the rationale behind the decision, within 90 days following certification of the election results.
+The Nominating and Corporate Governance Committee, in making its recommendation, and the Board, in making its decision, each may consider any factors and other information that they consider appropriate and relevant.
 If the Board does not accept the resignation, the incumbent director will continue to serve until the next annual meeting and until his or her successor is duly elected, or earlier resignation or removal.